 Write a mission statement.
 Divorce is a great time to write your personal mission statement.
 Clarify your values and how you’re going to align your choices with them.
 Write down personal and professional goals, and what actions steps you will take to meet them.
 Once you get clear about who you are and what matters to you, go out and live a life of purpose and integrity.

 Develop coping skills.
 If you find yourself having dramatic reactions to your ex – and then feeling about yourself — you need to develop and strengthen coping skills.
 Make a list of positive things you can do when you’re triggered.
 Identify what works for you: exercise, long walks, 12-step meetings, reading inspirational books, journaling, meditating, and any other healthy activity you can think of.
 If you’re disciplined about using your coping skills, you will feel more empowered and in control of your actions.

 Be ambitious.
 You don’t want to look back at the end of you life wishing you had written that memoir or started your dream business.
 Don’t sabotage yourself by being married to your divorce.
 Harness the energy you spend obsessing about things you can’t control and use that to pursue your passions.

 The difference between people who never get over divorce and those who do is not the nature of the divorce itself.
 It’s the ability to approach this painful event as an opportunity for growth — not continued despair.
 With chaos comes opportunity, so commit to personal house-cleaning and live an abundant life.

 Have questions about your divorce?
 Child custody?
 Spousal support?
-To speak with a family law attorney and learn about your rights and options, contact us to schedule a free consultation.
+To speak with a family law attorney and learn about your rights and options, contact us to schedule an initial consultation.
 Secure your future and your peace of mind.
 Call us today at 888-888-0919 or click the button below.